junaidzm13/mini-interpreter-challenge/README.md

 #### Concatenation

 `concat` function accepts 2 arguments of String type.
 Passing argument of any other type will result in an error.
-Returns a new string created by appending second argument to the first.
+Returns a new String created by appending second argument to the first.

 Example: